chelseafranz/wandrlst/Readme.md

 To use:
 1.clone repo
-2. install npm
+2. install bower
-3. install bower
+3. install npm
+4. install gulp